 Most school districts post written procedures for visitor check-in upon arriving on campus, which generally apply to parents.
 Failure to properly observe such procedures may result in restrictions on parental visits, and in the case of actual disruption of a teacher’s classroom, a possible criminal complaint.

 Finally, in the most severe cases involving disruptive parents, school officials may require that such persons leave school premises and, if necessary, eject an individual engaging in disruptive or undesirable behavior or not having legitimate business at the school.
-Any unauthorized person who trespasses on school grounds may then be criminally prosecuted.
+Any unauthorized person who then trespasses on school grounds may be criminally prosecuted.

 To avoid ongoing difficulties with a parent, may the student be assigned another teacher?

 In some instances, moving the student to another teacher’s classroom may be in the best interests of all concerned.
-However, absent grounds for a formal disciplinary removal, a teacher can only request that her campus administrator transfer the student.
+However, absent grounds for a formal disciplinary removal, a teacher can only request that a campus administrator transfer the student.
 Akin to a situation involving such a request by a parent, your principal may not approve this action unless it has no effect on any other student’s classroom assignment.